 Your clients should be creditworthy and have a history of paying invoices on time.

 There may be other requirements, such as a minimum credit score (check your score for free here) or time in business, but these usually aren’t too onerous.
-Most of the time, even new businesses are able to qualify for invoice factoring if they have creditworthy clients.
+However, sometimes specific invoice factoring like freight factoring might have different qualifications.

 Cost of Invoice Factoring